home-assistant/home-assistant.io/source/_integrations/daikin.markdown

 The integration displays the following parameters for the outdoor compressor:

 - Outside temperature
-- Outdoor compressor Estimated power consumption (sum of all devices)
+- Outside compressor Estimated power consumption (sum of all devices)
-- Outdoor compressor Energy consumption (sum of all devices, resets at 00:00)
+- Outside compressor Energy consumption (sum of all devices, resets at 00:00)
-- Outdoor compressor frequency
+- Outside compressor frequency

 <div class='note'>